cityteam/checkins/docs/CHEATSHEET.md

 values as they are created, and **keep the printed copy in a secure place** so that you can refer to it later.

-DEVELOPER NOTE:  These values contain sensitive information, and should **never** be recorded in a source control system like Git.
+`DEVELOPER NOTE`:  These values contain sensitive information, and should **never** be recorded in a source control system like Git.

 ## Database Environment Variables